-RELATIONSHIP ~ Flicker is originally lived alone but lived with Rayne after his habitat was made a bit more secure.
+RELATIONSHIP ~ Flicker originally lived alone and then lived with Rayne after his habitat was made a bit more secure.
 When the pair was first introduced, Flicker was much more interested in escaping her new habitat than spending time with Rayne!
 Each morning, Rayne would visit Flicker in her roofed habitat to enjoy breakfast side-by-side!
 We are so glad they got to spend a few happy months together.

 DISLIKES ~ Flicker dislikes crowds of people, being confined to a small space, and most men.
 She’s wary of all humans, but she’s getting more comfortable.

 FLICKER’S HISTORY ~ Flicker was purchased from a breeder in California when she was 4 months old.
 Her new owner had visited the breeding facility and been absolutely horrified by what she saw – dirty enclosures stretching as far as the eye could